parisk/helot/README.md

 ---
 subject: Party next week
 ---

 Hello {{ name }},

-I would like to let you know that next week we are holding a party at Awesome Place.
+Next week we are throwing a party at **Awesome Place**.
+What about leaving {{ address }} and coming over?

-It would be great to see you there.
-Feel free to reach on my phone if you have any questions.
+It would be awesome to meet there and have fun.

 Looking forward to seeing you.